 Do not skip Tayrona National Park!
 If you are backpacking Colombia, or just heading to the coast for a short holiday be sure to spend at least a night or two in Tayrona camping.
 My advice would be to spend 3 or 4 days there chilling and enjoying the park.
+If you have really limited time, it is also possible to head there for a day trip.
 To help you make the most of your trip here is my complete guide to visiting Parque Tayrona.

 Why visit Tayrona National Park?

-The question should be, why not!
+The question should be, why not?!
 Unless of course, you hate the jungle, walking, beautiful beaches, rugged coastline or camping.
-Then you should probably give this a miss!
+Then you should probably give it a miss!
 Tayrona is beautiful!
 The beaches are stunning, plus there is no one grabbing your foot and trying to massage you (always a bonus in Colombia! if you have been to Playa Blanca you will know what I mean).

 So, if you are looking to spend a few days out in nature, camping and spending time in the jungle or relaxing on the beach, Tayrona is the perfect place for you to chill for a few days.